mrutkows/ow-kn-demo/web-actions.md

       curl "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/hello"
       ```

-{% hint style="tip" %}
-**Note** On the invoke call above, we used the short form for the `-l` with a parameter to only `list` the `last 2` activations.
-{% endhint %}
-      Remember:

-{% hint style="info" %}
+      {% hint style="warning" %}
       It looks like nothing happened!
 In fact, an HTTP response code of `204 No Content` was returned...
       This is because we need to tell IBM Cloud Functions what `content-type` we expect the function to return...
       {% endhint %}

 4. Invoke the web action URL with a JSON extension using the `curl` command.